mlcommons/GaNDLF/docs/usage.md

 ### Inference

 - The output of inference will be predictions based on the model that was trained.
-- The predictions will be saved in the same directory as the model if `outputdir` is not passed to `gandlf_run`.
+- The predictions will be saved in the same directory as the model if `output-dir` is not passed to `gandlf run`.
 - For segmentation, a directory will be created per subject ID in the input CSV.
-- For classification/regression, the predictions will be generated in the `outputdir` or `modeldir` as a CSV file.
+- For classification/regression, the predictions will be generated in the `output-dir` or `model-dir` as a CSV file.

 ## Plot the final results